kanenas/til/Google-reCAPTCHA/your-site-is-not-verifying-reCAPTCHA-solutions.md

-# We detected that your site is not verifying reCAPTCHA solutions.
-(Solution)
+# We detected that your site is not verifying reCAPTCHA solutions (Solution)

 **Google reCAPTCHA console**:
 We detected that your site is not verifying reCAPTCHA solutions.
 This is required for the proper use of reCAPTCHA on your site.
 Please see <a target="_blank" href="https://developers.google.com/recaptcha/docs/verify#api-request">our developer site</a> for more information.